A Love Letter To Rory Gilmore’s School Style: The Only True-To-Form Uniform On TV

 Advertisement

-Rory’s Chilton uniform was slightly different, enough to offer me a sense of relevance.
+Rory’s Chilton uniform was slightly different, enough to offer me a sense of hope.
 By my count, the 2003 valedictorian had a total of eight top options throughout her three illustrious years at the East Coast establishment, including one button-down shirt, two vests — one navy and one grey — three sweaters — a navy and a grey cardigan and a navy pullover — a blazer, and a peacoat.
-Though six more than I had, the restrictive colour palette and lack of eye-catching accessories were in sync with the constraints of my elementary school ensemble.
-On the bottom, she always wore the same blue plaid skirt, which, apart from colour, was a near-exact replica of the style I wore.
-Though her black-and-white Oxford shoes would have likely led to a write-up in my day, they were still a far cry from Serena’s Stuart Weitzman thigh-highs.
+Though six more than I had, the restrictive colour palette and lack of eye-catching accessories was in sync with the constraints of my elementary-school ensemble.
+On the bottom, she always wore the same blue plaid skirt, which, apart from colour, was a near-exact replica of the style I would have worn had I remained at my private school past the fifth grade.
+(In the sixth grade, our plaid jumpers were replaced with equally plaid skirts.)
+Though her black-and-white Oxford shoes would have likely led to a citation in my day, they were still a far cry from Serena’s Stuart Weitzman thigh-highs.

 Advertisement